How It All Started: The Story Behind WearMatter

 My Creative Roots

-Young Gemma McAllister wearing bright pink sunglasses and a homemade tu-tu
+Young Gemma McAllister wearing pink sunglasses and a homemade tutu beside an ironing board.

 Studying Fashion with Purpose